jonocairns/dankbot/README.md

 - Reminders

-- PM command list instead of listing it in chat

 ## Getting Started
 1. Clone this repository
 2. After completing the prerequisites, run `npm install` on this project making sure nothing fails, particularly `node-opus`